Building Credit Toughness: What Kind of Borrower Are You?

 Mostly C's: The spender.
 You buy the things you want, and you sometimes have trouble paying for them.
 Your goals should be to set a budget, pay off debt, and reduce your spending to affordable levels.
 It may help to work toward your goals with a friend or partner who can check on your progress.

 Mostly D's: The procrastinator.
 You postpone making decisions about money and debt, which can sometimes cost you more in the long run.
 Try to schedule regular times to review your finances and plan your budget.
-If you'd like help getting started, you might want to consider the HelloWallet budgeting tool.
+For help getting started, see our articles and resources on saving and budgeting.

 Now that you know your credit personality type, you'll be better prepared for the challenges you face as you work on building credit.